You may enter information in more than one field.

 Stephanie LAWSON Professor, Department of Modern History, Politics and International Relations at Macquarie University, Australia Administrative areas: Fiji, Tonga, Samoa Places: Melanesia, Polynesia Keywords: Custom, Democracy, Globalization, Governance, Inter-ethnic Relations, International Relationships, Pacific Regional Politics, Politics, Post-Colonialism, Race / Racism

-Dr. Joanna SIEKIERA Independent researcher, Faculty of Law at Victoria University of Wellington, New Zealand Administrative areas: Wellington (New Zealand) Places: Melanesia, Micronesia, Polynesia Keywords: Regionalism, Regionalisation, Regional Organisations, Law and Culture, International Relationships, Governance, Pacific Regional Politics, Public Policies
+Dr. Joanna SIEKIERA Postdoctoral Fellow, Faculty of Law / Bergen Pacific Studies Research Group at Universitetet i Bergen, Norway Administrative areas: Wellington (New Zealand) Places: Melanesia, Micronesia, Polynesia Keywords: Regionalism, Regionalisation, Regional Organisations, Law and Culture, International Relationships, Governance, Pacific Regional Politics, Public Policies

 Scholars and specialists on Pacific Studies are invited to create an account and make their profile and expertise available to the public.